logo for pulau-pangkor.com

 Taiping to Pangkor

 There are two ways to follow to Pangkor.
 Many locals will advice you to follow the direction to Pantai Remis.
 And for good reasons.
 This road is easier to drive by car.
 But the road is also busier and less scenic.
-There are several junctions you can take, the first is in Trong (also spelled as Terong).
-Here you can have basic meal in one of the little restaurants, I usually eat (lunch) in a small basic but OK shop before the crossing to Pantai Remis.
+It's why I recommend the road to Bruas, even if you want to go to Pantai Remis.

 The Turtle Breeding Station

-For those who stay here, you may like to do a bit of a detour.
-Leave Pantai Remis south.
+Leave Pantai Remis in the direction of Seri Manjung and Lumut.
 After about 7 km there's a junction to the Powerplant Lumut.
-Take this junction and follow it for about 6 km until you reach another small junction leading to a (to me unknown named) beach.
-Here is more about the turtle breeding station.
+Take this junction and follow it for about 6 km until you reach another small junction leading to a Segari beach.
+There is a turtle breeding station located at the beach to your right, here is more about the turtle breeding station.

 Turtles in the Segari Turtle Breeding Station